 About Activate Overtown

 Activate Overtown is a project focused on empowering and activating the community through the creation of changes in the built environment.
-This will be done through the implementation of a tactical urbanism project that is centered on redefining space and making changes to the built environment that can last from a couple of days to multiple years.
+This project will take on a tactical urbanism project to make changes to the built environment while forming trust, partnerships, and improved relationships within the community.

 This tactical urbanism project will be a community-led design that creates immediate changes to the built environment and builds momentum for more improvements while forming trust, partnerships, and improved relationships.
 Our aim through this project will also be to hire and train residents as Community Liaisons that will support the development and implementation of the project.
 UHP will build their capacity and knowledge about critical issues related to the built environment and community health.
 This will be done through several trainings and on the job experience through project related tasks, like outreach and site visits.
 In addition, to training and supervision related to the project, UHP will provide and coordinate career path training that would provide Community Liaisons opportunities to further their professional goals and gain relevant job skills.

 The outreach portion of the project will engage residents and partners, gather their input and ideas, and ensure that these are represented in the built environment changes.
 The outreach will also provide an opportunity for community members to learn about ongoing issues in their communities, particularly as they relate to the intersection of health and the built environment, the implementation of other transportation projects, and advocating for changes they want to see in their community.